stoeps13/connections-doc/source/admin/install/tiny_editors/t_01-setup_02-services_01-appconf_01-create-an-application-conf-1.md

     |**/opt/ephox/application.conf**|On Unix, Linux or AIX|
     |**C:\\opt\\ephox\\application.conf**|On Windows: where C is the boot drive for your system.|

+    !!! note
-    **Note:** Use a plain text editor to avoid inserting invalid formatting or symbols into application.conf.
+    Use a plain text editor to avoid inserting invalid formatting or symbols into application.conf.
 Do not use a rich text editor such as Microsoft Word for editing configuration files.

 2. Add the [`ephox.allowed-origins.origins` setting](r_application-conf.md#).